 Posted in #BelieveWomen, #MeToo, abortion, At NCGA, legislative update, reproductive rights, Roe v Wade, safety for women, Sexual Assault, Sexual Harassment, teachers

 Tagged #BelieveWomen, #MeToo, abortion, legislative update, reproductive rights, Roe v Wade, safety for women, Sexual Assault, Sexual Harassment

 By Gailya Paliga and Toni Van Pelt

-Thursday’s veto by Gov. Roy Cooper of the so-called “Born Alive” bill sends a clear message to the state legislature that these types of “junk science” bills on abortion will not stand in this state.
+When Gov. Roy Cooper vetoed the so-called “Born Alive” bill on April 18, 2019, he sent a clear message to the state legislature that these types of “junk science” bills on abortion will not stand in this state.
 We encourage the state legislature to learn from this failed effort and stop their attacks on women’s constitutional right to abortion.